jason-post/jaffle_shop/README.md

 $ cd jaffle_shop
 ```

-4. Set up a profile called `jaffle_shop` to connect to a data warehouse by
+4. Set up a profile called `dbt_training` to connect to a data warehouse by
   following [these instructions](https://docs.getdbt.com/docs/configure-your-profile).
   If you have access to a data warehouse, you can use those credentials – we
   recommend setting your [target schema](https://docs.getdbt.com/docs/configure-your-profile#section-populating-your-profile)